-One of the most important things for families to consider when buying or adopting a husky is, are huskies family pets?
+One of the most important things for families to consider when buying or adopting a husky is, are huskies good with kids and young children?

 These beautiful animals have a gentle and friendly nature but their size and wolf-like appearance can make people wonder how huskies and children go together and ultimately ask: are Siberian huskies aggressive?

 It’s natural to want your children and your dog to be safe and happy around each other — and that is certainly possible with a husky.
-But there are a few things to consider if you’re wondering are huskies dangerous — and the answer is that it depends on the family.
+But there are a few things to consider if you’re wondering if huskies make good family pets — and the answer is that it depends on the family.

 Let’s find out more…